Ms Karen Janiszewski

 B.Sc (Building), Grad Dip (Property), FAICD

-Karen has had 30 years of construction and development experience in private and public companies, state and local government and not for profit organizations including community housing providers.
+Karen has 30 years of construction and development experience in private and public companies, state and local government and not for profit organizations.
 Karen is a Fellow of the Institute of Company Directors.
-She has had numerous roles as a non-Executive Director and is the current Chair of King and Godfree Pty Ltd. She joined the QEC Board in 2015 and is an independent member of the Audit & Finance Committee.
+She has had numerous roles as a non-Executive Director and is the current Chair of Royal Melbourne Showgrounds.
+She joined the QEC Board in 2015 and is a member of the Audit, Finance & Infrastructure Committee and the Wendy Spry & Frank Slutzkin Research Fund Committee.

 Mr Graham Giannini

-B.Ec, Grad Dip CDC (AICD), Grad Dip Strat Mktg (IMIA), Grad Dip SIA, Bus Cert Ins, FAICD, FFinSIA, FCLP, Snr Assoc AGSL, MAOQ
+B.Ec, Grad Dip CDC (AICD), Grad Dip Strat Mktg (IMIA), Grad Dip SIA, Bus Cert Ins, FAICD, FFinSIA, FCLP, Snr Assoc AGSL

-Graham, a management consultant and business advisor, has worked extensively in the field of business and finance at senior executive levels within Australia and abroad.
+Graham is a management consultant and business advisor who has also worked extensively in senior executive roles across the private and public sectors within Australia and abroad.
 He is an experienced change leader and business improvement practitioner.
-Graham is a member of the Panel of Review, Australian Organisational Excellence Foundation.
-He joined the QEC Board in 2015 and is a member of the Quality Assurance & Risk Committee and the Strategic & Service Planning Committee.
+Graham is also the Deputy Chair of Business Excellence Australia.
+He joined the QEC Board in 2015 and is a member of the Audit, Finance & Infrastructure Committee and the Strategy, Governance & Remuneration Committee.

 Ms Catherine Ho